-The 49th installment of the Elmhurst College Jazz Festival is shaping up to be one of our best yet!
-Click on the names below to read more about these world-class performers.
+The 49th installment of the Elmhurst College Jazz Festival was one of our best yet!
+Click on the names below to read more about the world-class artists who performed at the Festival.

 Bob Mintzer Big Band